 Wi-Fi Availability: It is easy to find free Wi-Fi hotspots when you travel to the Netherlands.
 In fact, two Dutch cities are now Wi-Fi hot zones since 2014.

 Airport/s: The largest international airport in Netherlands (and probably in Europe) is the Amsterdam Airport Schiphol.

 Visa Required: Citizens from countries like Australia, Canada, France, Germany, Greece, Hong Kong, USA, Switzerland, UK and many others do not require a visa to Netherlands if they stay for less than 3 months.
 But for those who are staying for more than 3 months, you need to secure an MVV or authorization for a temporary stay.
 You need to check with your local Dutch embassy before you travel to the Netherlands about your visa compliance needs.

 Driving: The people of Netherlands drive on the right side of the road.

 International Driver’s License Accepted?
 You must have an international driving permit on top of foreign-issued driver’s license in order to drive in the Netherlands.

 Crime: On a national level, the overall crime rate in Netherlands is relatively low.
-But in regional areas, especially in Amsterdam, it is one of the most dangerous cities to live in in Europe.
+But in regional areas, especially in Amsterdam, it is one of the most dangerous cities to live in Europe.

 Electrical Adapters: The electrical sockets in Netherlands are powered by 230 volts of electricity at 50 Hertz.
 Bring your own voltage converter if you’re from a country that has a different voltage type.